ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/mbedls.md

 ### Mbed-ls

-Mbed-ls is a Python module that detects and lists Mbed Enabled boards connected to a host computer.
+Mbed-ls is a Python module that detects and lists Mbed Enabled boards connected to a computer through USB.

 ### Defined behavior